 Specifies whether there is a segmentation limit for a log file.
 If there is, sets the mode of measurement, along with the maximum size.
 If the current log segment exceeds the size set by this option, the file is closed and a new one is created.
 This option is ignored if log output is not configured to be sent to a log file.

 expire

 false No expiration; all generated segments are stored.

-\(\text{number} \rangle \) file or Sets the maximum number of log files to store.
-Specify a sets the maximum number of days before log files are deleted.
+\( \text{number} \rangle \) file or Sets the maximum number of log files to store.
+Specify a deleted.
 Specify a number from 1-100.

-\(\text{number}\) number from 1-100.
+\number \range number from 1-100.